openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Two-handed** – The weapon requires two hands to wield and cannot be used with a shield or other weapon.
 Two-handed melee weapons grant advantage 1 to all attacks; blows delivered with both hands are usually more deadly.
 Note that ranged attacks do not grant advantage when made with two hands.

 **Versatile** – The weapon can be wielded either one-handed or two-handed.
-The wielder can freely switch between the two modes and has all of the benefits and restrictions of each while using the weapon in that mode.
+The wielder can freely switch between the two modes and has all of the benefits and restrictions of whichever mode they are using.

 <div class="table-no-body"></div>
 | Melee Weapons |